Our Snowflake case study sparked quite the debate on Twitter.

 When you exercise stock options, you're buying shares.

 The government considers these shares to have value.
 That value is based on whatever the 409A valuation (or fair market value) is on the day you exercise.

-If the 409A is higher than your strike price, you're making a "profit" in the eyes of the IRS.
+If the 409A is higher than your strike price, you're making an "assumed gain" in the eyes of the IRS.

-That (phantom) profit is what you're taxed on 👻
+That (phantom) gain is what you're taxed on 👻

 Here's an example:

 How the 409A affects the amount you'll owe

 Say you have 1,000 options at a strike price of $2.50, and the current 409A valuation is $10.

 - The strike price of $2,500 (= 1,000 * $2.50)